stavrostzagadouris/stavrossolutions/src/routes/articles/screen.md

 There are screens on:
 	12345.pts-0.myhost	(Detached)
 	54321.pts-1.myhost	(Detached)
-2 Sockets in /run/screen/S-username.
 ```

-The numbers (e.g., `12345`) are the session IDs.
+The numbers (e.g., `12345`) are the session IDs and are what's needed to reconnect in the next step

 ## 5. Reattach to a session